 A Template for Writing Great Personas explains how the template is applied.

 10 Persona Tips for Agile Product Managements helps you write great personas when working with Lean Startup, Customer Development, and Scrum.

 From Personas to User Stories discusses how the persona template helps you discover the right user stories.

 Market Segmentation Tips helps you choose the right approach to divide up the market and to write focused personas.

 The Product Canvas shows how the persona template can be used on the canvas, and how it relates to user stories, scenarios, storyboards, and other UX artefacts.

 Alan Cooper pioneered the use of personas to describe a product’s target group.
 His book The Inmates are Running the Asylum contains one of the first descriptions of how personas can be applied in product development.

 A comprehensive description of personas is provided by Kim Goodwin in her book Designing for the Digital Age.
-Be aware that it is usually sufficient to start with provisional personas in an agile or lean context.
+But be aware that it is usually sufficient to start with provisional personas in an agile or lean context.
 Refine your personas as you learn more about the users and how to best address their needs.